OlekSt/Hit-the-Slopes/Testing.md

 ### Validation services
 The following validation services were used to check the validity of the website code.
 - [W3C Markup Validation]( https://validator.w3.org/):
-    * No errors or warnings.
+    * Using individual page links for validation: No errors or warnings.
+    * Using source code of each page: errors due to repeated ID of users, because one username, in multiple trips created by the user.
+Plus  repeated ID in See profile link to open a user's profile.
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/):
     * No errors.
     * Three errors from materialize.min.css, and numerous warnings to materialize.min.css,